 So, in an industry rich with strong personalities and charismatic characters, why are the firms they founded often so bland?
 And why do so many GPs imagine that claiming the same “differentiators” as all of their peers will somehow make them stand out?
 As an identical twin, this is a subject close to my heart…

-In this edition of Loud and Clear, we will look at three of the most common positioning pitfalls and provide you with some simple strategies to help you take the steps (and sidesteps) to avoid them.
+In this article, we will look at three of the most common positioning pitfalls and provide you with some simple strategies to help you take the steps (and sidesteps) to avoid them.

 When on the fundraising trail, it can be tempting to trot out the latest buzz words or, worse, to ape the overheard elevator pitch of Successful Buyout Fund VII, as shared by an enthusiastic placement agent over drinks in the Hotel Okura lobby.